Skip to main content

 Internal evaluation of educational institutions

-Several Autonomous Communities, normally through their bodies for evaluation and educational quality, have developed guidelines and orientations to support self-evaluation or internal school evaluation.
-They address different aspects such as evaluation areas, indicators, procedures, or instruments or advice for the drawing up of an improvement plan.
+Several autonomous communities, generally through their educational quality and evaluation agencies or bodies, have developed guidelines and orientations to support self-evaluation or internal evaluation of their educational institutions.
+They address different aspects such as evaluation areas, indicators, procedures or instruments, or advice for the drawing up of an improvement plan.
 An example is Castilla La Mancha.

-This type of evaluation is normally annual although, in some cases, it is specified that it is continuous and its results are included in external assessments, depending on the stipulated time frame for the latter.
+This type of evaluation is normally annual although, in some cases, it is indicated that it is continuous and its results are collected in the external evaluations according to the timeframe stipulated for these.
 In general, the school management is responsible for the coordination of the internal evaluation process and the Inspectorate undertakes advisory or supervisory tasks.

-• be drawn up with the participation of teachers and be public;
+• to be drawn up with the participation of teachers and be public;

-• include the aims and assessment criteria, as well as the way in which teachers, the educational community and the administration participate in the evaluation process;
+• to include the aims and assessment criteria, as well as the way in which teachers, the educational community and the authorities participate in the evaluation process;